cristianfalcone/ajo/cookbook.md

 Remember, these methods work together to create the lifecycle of your Ajo components:

 - Use `this.render()` for most UI updates.
-- Let Ajo handle `this.$next()` for you.
+- Let Ajo handle `this.next()` for you.
-- `this.$return()` will clean up automatically on unmount, but you can also use it for manual resets.
+- `this.return()` will clean up automatically on unmount, but you can also use it for manual resets.
-- Errors in your generator function will automatically propagate, but use `this.$throw()` for manual error handling when needed.
+- Errors in your generator function will automatically propagate, but use `this.throw()` for manual error handling when needed.

 By mastering these lifecycle methods, you'll be able to create Ajo components that are not just reactive, but proactive – anticipating and handling all the twists and turns of user interaction, data flow, and even unexpected errors.
 Your components will perform like seasoned actors, ready for any scenario, from opening night jitters to surprise plot twists!